 After the minister appoints the executor or administrator

-Only after Indigenous and Northern Affairs Canada has appointed the executor (if there's a will) or administrator (if there's no will), the appointed person can:
+Only after Indigenous and Northern Affairs Canada appoints the executor (if there's a will) or administrator (if there's no will), the appointed person can:

 If the deceased didn't ordinarily live on reserve